EpicoStudio/dynamic-year-block/readme.txt

 It is recommended to insert it in the footer template part of your block theme, but it can be used anywhere in your content.

 Also, you will probably want to use it within a **Row** block to make it appear horizontally with other text elements, as demonstrated in the fourth screenshot above.

+= Is it possible to insert text before and after the current year? = Yes, this has been possible since version 0.5.0.
+You can also align the text.
+If you do not see these options in the block inspector on your sidebar, update your plugin to the latest version.

 = Will this plugin hinder my website loading performance? = Not at all, the plugin is quite simple.
 It does not add any CSS or Javascript on its own.
 If you want to style the text in any way, you will use the Block Editor's native features to do so.